wri/mapbuilder-vega/README.md

 For more information on interacting with the Resource Watch API please reference: https://resource-watch.github.io/doc-api/index-rw.html#create-a-widget

-# Global MapBuilder Widgets
+## Global MapBuilder Widgets

 The tables below list the global MapBuilder widgets which are included in the Global folder of this repository.
 The table includes:

 1) Widget name in this repository
 2) A description of what the analysis is used for
-3) The datasetID
+3) The datasetID in API
-4) The WidgetID
+4) The WidgetID in API
 5) A link to the widget in the API
 6) The analysis url used in the Vega
 7) A list of parameters which must be passed from MapBuilder to the VEGA.
-8) A working call to the Analysis endpoint in the Resource Watch API
+8) A working call to the analysis endpoint in the Resource Watch API, in which the necessary parameters have been added to the call.

-### Carbon Emissions from Biomass Loss
+#### Carbon Emissions from Biomass Loss

 This widget is used by MapBuilder to display results of the biomass loss analysis.
 It requries that MapBuilder pass a tcd treshold, period, and geostore to the Vega Widget which will be apended to the Vega url analysis call.